Fimochi/UI-TARS-Google-Colab-Integration/README.md

 # UI-TARS-Google-Colab-Integration
-Use this to run UI TARS on low power hardware for free
+Use this to run UI TARS on low power hardware for free!